CoderDennis/decorum/notes.md

 ### TODO:

 - [x] On prng playback need to distinguish between no history and getting to the end of the history.
 Tag as :random or :hardcoded ?
-With no history it needs to use the same seed as ExUnit, which should happen automatically.
-But do we need to be able to specify the seed for internal testing?
-Make this explicit by passing the seed from ExUnit.configuration()
+With no history it needs to use the same seed as ExUnit, which happens automatically because we start with a call to `:rand.jump()`

-- [x] Simple replay should be easy to test.
+- [x] Simple history replay should be easy to test.

+- [ ] Hanlde getting to the end of prng history. `next/1` can return an `:error` tuple and that needs to bubble up.
+Or change it to `next!/1` and raise a history empty exception?

 - [ ] Get end to end working with single integer shrinking and then stream of integers.
 Use these to test prng history shrinking.

+- [ ] Add support for generating integers larger than 32-bit max.
+Since PRNG.Random only uses 32-bit integers internally, this requires consuming more than one of them.

 - [x] Implement Enumerable protocol for Decorum struct.

 - [ ] Implement float generator by copying Elm/Hypothesis implementation.
 How does it optimize for shrinking?
 (I initially guessed that it simplified towards 1.0 instead of towards zero, but that wouldn’t produce simpler fractions.)
 See https://github.com/HypothesisWorks/hypothesis/blob/d55849df92d01a25364aa21a1adb310ee0a3a390/hypothesis-python/src/hypothesis/internal/conjecture/floats.py which was linked to from https://github.com/elm-explorations/test/blob/master/src/Fuzz/Float.elm

-- [ ] If rand.uniform is given a range, then shrinking prng history should respect that range.
-Is there a way to apply the range on an already shrunken random value?
-Random int in range hi - lo plus lo.
-Copy from elm implementation because the range could be negative.

 - [ ] When validating a shrunken history need to distinguish between running out of numbers and no longer failing the test.
 Should be easy to write a test for this.
 What is the process of rerunning the test and trying further shrinking?
 It actually seems similar to genetic algorithms.
 For a given test, this shouldn’t need to be parallelized.